 Based on your preference values (above) and how you described the alternatives at Step 2 earlier (or now if it’s more convenient), 1000minds ranks the alternatives from first to last according to their ‘total scores’.

 You can enter new alternatives at any time.
-As mentioned earlier, ‘other factors’ (or ‘considerations’) that are relevant – e.g. cost, risk, confidence in cost estimates, strategic factors, etc – can also be entered.
+As mentioned earlier, ‘other factors’ (or ‘considerations’) that are relevant – e.g. cost, risk, confidence in cost estimates, strategic factors, strength of evidence, etc – can also be entered.

 You can make your decisions based on the information in the table above.
 But for many applications we recommend using our ‘value for money’ tool: